Contract of Indemnity

 Logic along the same lines was explained in The New India Assurance Company Ltd. v The State Trading Corporation of India Ltd and Another[15], and the aforementioned view was upheld, where the bench opined that irrespective of whether a loss has been incurred, the defendant is liable in case of breach of contract.

 In cases where there is a requirement to fulfil a condition, the liability shall not arise until the condition is fulfilled.
 For instance, a contract for indemnity in a hire purchase agreement arising from a contract becoming enforceable does not become operative is an implied condition of providing a log book is not fulfilled.
-The loss in such a case arises because of the plaintiff allowing dealers to hand over the car without the logbook.
+The loss in such a case arises because of the plaintiff allows dealers to hand over the car without the log book.

 “Indemnity is not necessarily given by repayment after payment.
 Indemnity requires that the party to be indemnified shall never be called for payment.”